 I'm now retired and live on a 30 acre farm in Maine and traded in N6JL for the vanity W1QS callsign.
 It took me a few years to reach a point where there is time on the farm for getting back on the air after being QRT for about 10 years.

 The 80 and 40 meter 4-Square phased vertical site is 300 ft east of the farm house.
 The antennas are fed with 7/8" Heliax running underground from the house to the site.
 I met my goal of completing construction before the end of 2009.
 A pair of phased top loaded verticals for 160 meters and two bi directional 800 ft Beverages will be added shortly.
+Due to my noise proplems I've decided to pospone my 160 meter plans until it is resolved via FCC action.

 Other activities include breeding Morgan horses, sailing in Maine and maintaining the farm.
 I volunteer my professional expertise in broadband wireless services and mission critical communications.